stevenrein20/point.less/README.md

 The system is built with a layered architecture that separates concerns and promotes maintainability:

+- **Engine**: Core pointing engine that processes stories and generates estimates
+- **Types**: Shared type definitions and interfaces
+- **Jira Adapter**: Integration with Jira for fetching and processing stories
+- **Orchestrator**: Coordinates the workflow between different components

 For detailed architecture information, please see [ARCHITECTURE.md](ARCHITECTURE.md).